Sliced beets

 Components of Beetroot

-The medicinal properties of beets are largely due to the presence of compounds called betalains, which are responsible for the red color of beets.
-Betalains are a type of pigment that has been shown to have antioxidant, anti-inflammatory, and detoxifying effects (3).
-Beets also contain other compounds that have medicinal properties, including flavonoids, which are known for their antioxidant effects (3), and saponins, which have been shown to have anti-inflammatory and immune-boosting effects (4).
+The properties of beets are largely due to the presence of compounds called betalains, which are responsible for the red color of beets.
+Betalains are a type of pigment that has been shown to have antioxidant and detoxifying effects (3).
+Beets also contain other compounds, including flavonoids, which are known for their antioxidant effects (3), and saponins, which have been shown to have immune-boosting effects (4).

-One of the most well-known medicinal uses of beets is as a treatment for anemia.
 Beets are a rich source of iron, which is necessary for the production of red blood cells.
-By increasing the body's iron levels, beets can help to improve the oxygen-carrying capacity of the blood, which can be beneficial for people with anemia (1).
+By increasing the body's iron levels, beets can help to improve the oxygen-carrying capacity of the blood, which can be beneficial for people (1).

 Beets have been used for digestive problems, such as constipation and indigestion.
 The high fiber content of beets can help to promote regular bowel movements (1), while the betalains found in beets have been shown to have a protective effect on the digestive tract (4).

-In addition to their medicinal uses, beets have also been used for their cosmetic benefits.
-The betalains found in beets have been shown to have skin-brightening effects, and beets have been used to treat a variety of skin conditions, including acne, eczema, and psoriasis (3).
+Beets have been used for their cosmetic benefits.
+The betalains found in beets have been shown to have skin-brightening effects (3).

 Beets have also been used as a natural food dye.
 The red color of beets can be used to add color to a variety of foods, including desserts, jams, and jellies (2).